Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

 On one level, the IT help desk is a reactive operational IT function:

-• Providing support for internal or external customers
+• Provide support for internal or external customers

-• Working towards ensuring help desk services are aligned with and meeting SLAs and KPIs
+• Work towards ensuring help desk services are aligned with and meeting SLAs and KPIs

 Help desks solve relatively small IT problems, trouble-shooting and providing a basic set of self-help tools and guidelines.

-Both aim to resolve tickets within an expected timescale and have to meet KPI and SLA requirements.
+Both help desks and service desks aim to resolve tickets within an expected timescale and have to meet KPI and SLA requirements.
 However, the types of tickets that service desks handle are often more complex and are expected to take longer to resolve.
 Accordingly, service desks manage what is known as Level/Tier 3 and above support tickets.

-Depending on the size and scale of your organization, and your IT needs, you might need an IT Help Desk, Service Desk, and ITSM, or simply ITSM to provide strategic oversight and a service desk to deliver IT services to internal customers.
+Depending on the size and scale of your organization and IT needs, you might need an IT Help Desk, Service Desk, and ITSM.
+Or you may simply need ITSM to provide strategic oversight and a service desk to deliver IT services to internal customers.

 Are you looking for the right kind of cost-effective, cloud-based IT software that will transform your IT Help Desk, Service Desk, or IT Service Management team's performance and adherence to business goals and KPIs?